Faculty

 Introduction to Economic History: The goal of this undergraduate lecture course is to learn how to see our present world as just one of many social possibilities.
 From a historical perspective, the modern world of capitalism and democracy as we know it is short-lived and currently undergoing fundamental change.
 By learning about past and non-European societies (e.g. China), students will gain a more open-minded perspective on the future.

-Economic History B: The goal of this undergraduate course is to understand the social and economic development of modern China from the perspective of rural society, which until recently was home to over 4/5 of the population.
+Economic History B: The goal of this 300-level undergraduate course is to understand the social and economic development of modern China from the perspective of rural society, which until recently comprised over 4/5 of the population.
 Course themes explore not just how modern development changed rural society, but how rural society shaped this development.
+The primary reading is Perkins 1969, Agricultural Development in China, 1368-1968.

 Asian Economic History: The goal of this graduate course is to transcend the European-based social theories that have defined the past two centuries of human history and begin to build better and more inclusive social theory for the twenty-first century.
-Class readings and discussions focus on integrating revisionist global histories of the modern world with empirical local case studies of modern China.
+Course readings and discussions survey traditional Chinese theories of political economy from the perspective of current global issues.
+Primary readings from previous years include Piketty 2020, Capital and Ideology; Du Halde, P.J.B 1738, A Description of the Empire of China and Chinese-Tartary; and de Bary et al. 1999-2000, Sources of Chinese Tradition (two volumes).

 Comparative Economic History II: In this team-taught undergraduate/graduate course students gain hands-on experience in academic research and learn two basic tasks of a professional historian: evaluating previous scholarship and discovering and analyzing primary archival sources.
 By focusing on a single theme, students are encouraged to integrate existing knowledge with new historical facts.